 Allow Indels - Enable considering insertions and deletions as allowed errors.

-Save Unmatched Sequences - Check to save all unmatched sequences in a 'unknown' FastQ/A file.
+Save Unmatched Sequences - Check to save all unmatched sequences in an 'unknown' FastQ/A file.

 Include Sample Name - Check to include the input file name as a prefix of the output files.